Bronchiectasis

 1. Airway clearance techniques and other approaches to facilitate the removal of bronchial secretions, ideally with assistance from a chest physiotherapist, have been reported to improve quality of life.
 These include chest percussion, oscillatory positive expiratory pressure devices, and active cycle of breathing/huffing techniques.

-2. Mucoactive therapies, which include inhaled hypertonic saline (3% or 7%), can be considered to reduce pulmonary exacerbations; however, evidence on the benefit of these agents has been conflicting and inconclusive.
+2. Mucoactive therapies, which include inhaled hypertonic saline (3% or 7%), can be considered to help with persistent symptoms and improve airway clearance.
+The usual dose is 4 mL of 7% hypertonic saline, which can be nebulized with a compressor.
+It is recommended that patients take a short-acting bronchodilator before their treatment to help with tolerability.
+Evidence shows that it can improve quality of life but has demonstrated no effect on exacerbations, hospitalizations, or lung function.
 Routine use of inhaled recombinant human DNAse is not recommended in non-CF bronchiectasis, as it increases the risk of exacerbations in these patients.

 1) Chronic macrolide therapy may be considered to reduce pulmonary exacerbations and improve quality of life.
 Supporting evidence is derived mainly from azithromycin.
-Macrolides can be associated with adverse effects; therefore, prior to starting long-term use of macrolides, ensure that sputum cultures are negative for NTM infection and screen for QT prolongation.
+Macrolides can be associated with adverse effects; therefore, prior to starting long-term use of macrolides, ensure that sputum cultures are negative for NTM infection and screen for QT prolongation as well as baseline hearing loss.

 2) Inhaled antibiotics can be considered in bronchiectasis associated with chronic P aeruginosa infection to reduce pulmonary exacerbations.
-The typical therapy is tobramycin 80 mg inhaled bid (compared with 160 mg inhaled bid in CF).
+The typical therapy is tobramycin 80 mg inhaled bid (compared with higher doses used in CF).
 Prior to initiating inhaled aminoglycosides, patients should be screened for baseline hearing loss, chronic kidney disease, and concomitant use of nephrotoxic medications.
 Colistin 75 mg inhaled bid is an alternative option but requires special approval in Canada.

 Acute Exacerbations